Eligibility, Requirements, and Application

 May Rising-Sophomore Applicants (August Entry)

-The following three (3) prerequisite course must be completed by the end of the spring semester.
+The following three (3) prerequisite courses must be completed by the end of the spring semester.

 - ECON 001¹